ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 5. Ssh terminal splitter

 ### Basic Terminal Example
-This example demonstrates the basic usage of the Terminal widget and its interaction with the PtyProcess class.
+This example demonstrates the basic usage of the TerminalCtrl and its interaction with the PtyProcess class.
 Creating an xterm-compatible virtual terminal emulator with inline images and mouse tracking support requires only 29 sLoC:

 ```C++
 #include <Terminal/Terminal.h>